anishce/anishce/README.md

 - 📫 How to reach me: <a href="https://github.com/anishce">GitHub</a>-->
 # Hi there! 👋

-I'm Anish, a passionate software professional with IT industries experience in development, design and implementation of software applications.
+I'm Anish, a passionate software professional with extensive experience in development, design and implementation of software applications.
 Welcome to my GitHub profile!

 ## About Me